-The bidding for the allocation of 700Mhz frequency bands for 5G services was called on 26 May 2021 by virtue of the Ministerial Order ETD/534/2021, which set the auction on 21 July 2021.
+The bidding for the allocation of 700Mhz frequency bands for 5G services was called on 26 May 2021, by virtue of the Ministerial Order ETD/534/2021, which sets that the auction shall begin by 21 July 2021.
 The Order ETD/1141/2021, of 8 October, resolved the auction and granted concessions for the private use of the public radioelectric domain in the 700 MHz band to Telefónica Móviles España, S.A.U., Orange Espagne, S.A.U. and Vodafone España, S.A.U.
-The duration of these concessions will be 20 years, renewable for another 20 years, as provided by the recent amendment of the GTA by virtue of Royal Decree Law 7 2021, of 27 April.
+The duration of these concessions will be 20 years, renewable for another 20 years, as provided by virtue of Royal Decree Law 7 2021, of 27 April.
 Furthermore, the bidding of the 3.5Ghz band which also affects the development of 5G, was carried out in February 2021.

-With regards to 5G, a further draft of an act ruling security in 5G electronic communications networks and services (the "Draft 5G Cybersecurity") was published by the Spanish government on 14 December 2020.
-Also, a public hearing and information process was initiated for any individuals or entities wishing to comment on the document, which ended on 14 January 2021.
+With regards to 5G, Royal Decree-law 7/2022, the act ruling security in 5G electronic communications networks and services (the "5G Cybersecurity Act") was published by the Spanish government on 30 March 2022.

-The scope of this the Draft 5G Cybersecurity, which is one of the initiatives contained in the Digital Spain 2025 Plan (seeking, among others, to promote the full implementation of high-speed and ultra-fast networks in Spain), is to create a safe and reliable framework for the development of and investment in 5G technology.
+The scope of the 5G Cybersecurity Act, which is one of the initiatives contained in the Digital Spain 2025 Plan (seeking, among others, to promote the full implementation of high-speed and ultra-fast networks in Spain), is to create a safe and reliable framework for the development of and investment in 5G technology.
 For that purpose, it establishes measures to be adopted by 5G networks and service operators, distributors of hardware and software for 5G (including providers of services for the functioning of 5G services), manufacturers and entities providing connected terminal equipment and devices, and certain corporate users (with the right to use the radioelectric public domain for exploiting networks or for the self-provision of capacities based on 5G technology), in order to safely deploy those new electronic communication networks.